ChnMasterOG/setup-riscv-gnu-toolchain/README.md

 # setup-riscv-gnu-toolchain

-This action sets up a [RISCV GNU toolchain](https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack) environment for use in actions.
+This action sets up a [RISCV GNU toolchain](https://github.com/hydrausb3/riscv-none-elf-gcc-xpack) environment for use in actions.

+this branch is hydrausb3 version

 ChnMasterOG update